 The application of Almonty's accounting policy for exploration and evaluation expenditures requires judgment in determining whether it is likely that future economic benefits are likely either from future exploitation or sale or where activities have not reached a stage which permits a reasonable assessment of the existence of reserves.
-The determination of a National Instrument 43-101 - Standards of Disclosure for Mineral Projects resource is itself an estimation process that requires varying degrees of uncertainty, depending on sub-classification, and these estimates directly impact the point of deferral of exploration and evaluation expenditures.
+The determination of a National Instrument 43-101 - Standards of Disclosure for Mineral Projects resource is itself an estimation process that contains varying degrees of uncertainty, depending on sub-classification, and these estimates directly impact the point of deferral of exploration and evaluation expenditures.
+The Company's policy is to capitalize all exploration costs that are incurred on its mineral properties that currently have a NI 43-101 compliant resource estimate, provided that those expenditures are incurred to extend or enhance the resource.
 The deferral policy requires management to make certain estimates and assumptions about future events or circumstances, in particular whether an economically viable extraction operation can be established.
 Estimates and assumptions made may change if new information becomes available.
 If, after an expenditure is capitalized, information becomes available suggesting that the recovery of the expenditure is unlikely, the amount capitalized is written off in income in the period when the new information becomes available.